Belarusian Popular Front: Creation

 The Belarusian Popular Front was established in 1989, following the examples of the Popular Fronts in the Baltic states.
 Its founding conference had to be organized in Vilnius because of pressure from the authorities of the Byelorussian SSR.

 Initially, the Popular Front united numerous minor organizations promoting the Belarusian language and history.
 However, soon the movement began voicing political demands, supporting the Perestroika and democratization in the Soviet Union which would enable a Belarusian national revival.
 The Popular Front was the first political organization in Belarus to openly oppose the Communist Party of Byelorussia.

 The prominent Belarusian writer Vasil Bykaŭ became an active member of the Belarusian Popular Front.
 Writer Aleś Adamovič was an active supporter of the Popular Front.

 The Front had about 10 thousand activists in different regions of Belarus as well as in Moscow, Vilnius and Riga.
 It published a newspaper, Навіны БНФ "Адраджэньне" (News of the Belarusian Popular Front "Revival").

-Among the significant achievements of the Front was the uncovering of the burial site of Kurapaty near Minsk, a major NKVD mass extermination site of Soviet political prisoners in the 1930s.

 The Belarusian Popular Front actively protested against Soviet policies following the Chernobyl accident, after which a large territory of Belarus was contaminated by nuclear fallout.